How to Move a Hot Tub

 Plan Ahead

-Before you start moving a hot tub, take time to consider the best way to move a hot tub based on your current home and new location.
-These are the things to consider when planning to transport the hot tub from one spot to another:
+Before you start moving a hot tub, take time to consider the best way to move a hot tub.
+When planning to transport the hot tub from one spot to another, think about the hot tub's size, shape and weight before you make your moving plan.
+Think about:

 - How far is the move?